serine-18/serine-18/README.md

 ## About Me
+Hey, I’m Serine SOUAKRI .
-Hey, I’m [Your Name]—a CS student on a coding journey, turning ideas into colorful, fun designs! 🎨🚀 I’m all about making tech more vibrant and user-friendly, whether it’s through web or mobile development.
+A CS student on a coding journey, turning ideas into colorful, fun designs! 🎨🚀 I’m all about making tech more vibrant and user-friendly, whether it’s through web or mobile development.
 Building my life, one line of code at a time! 💻✨

 ## Skills
 - **Frontend**: